 Jeff Richardson represents clients in litigation, especially class actions and complex litigation.
 A major emphasis of Jeff’s practice is appellate litigation, where he has substantial experience sifting through complex trial court records to select the focus of the briefs and oral argument.
+Jeff is an Appellate Practice Specialist, certified by the Louisiana Board of Legal Specialization, and he is one of only nine attorneys in Louisiana with that certification.
 Whether arguing motions at the trial court level or representing a client in an appeal, Jeff crafts the best argument to catch the judge’s attention and turn the decision his client’s way.
 His appellate work often begins at the trial court level when clients ask Jeff to join their existing trial counsel to best position the case for an eventual appeal and then to represent them on appeal.
 Jeff also has experience considering the defense of litigation from the client side because one of Jeff’s clients, a New York-based Fortune 25 company, hired him to serve as visiting in-house counsel, working on a variety of complex class action and tort cases.

 Jeff’s complex litigation practice encompasses a variety of clients and issues, including contractual disputes and tort or statutory claims — especially those that tend to be both sophisticated and very risky for the client.
 A member of the Product Liability Advisory Council, he also defends clients in high-stakes product liability litigation.
 One example of Jeff’s experience with complex litigation is a recent case in which he served as appellate counsel before the Louisiana Supreme Court for a pharmaceutical company, gaining a reversal of a $337 million award.
 Another example is the issue of class certification.
 Plaintiff attorneys often ask the courts to certify cases as class actions, which can turn a small case into a multimillion-dollar one.
 Jeff has experience helping clients convince trial and appellate courts that class certification is inappropriate.
 Jeff has presented appellate oral argument in large class action cases three times, in both Louisiana state and federal appellate courts.